 This is not one of those bottles.
-We don’t tend to review them, since they are beyond most wine drinkers’ reach.
+We don’t tend to review them since they are beyond most wine drinkers’ reach.
 No, this is something very different, and we like it a lot.
-We have reviewed previous vintages of this wine, and for good reason.
+We have reviewed previous vintages of this wine, and for a good reason.
 This is one of the rare bottles of Napa Cabs in the $20 price range that offers great fruit and quality winemaking.

 This is not the case here.
 The Starmont continues to surprise with the level of quality and care that goes into the final product.
 Varietally correct, the wine opens up with fresh cedar and grassy spice notes.
-Ripe red cherry and currant flavors flow in a medium-bodied package with nicely-grained tannins.
+Ripe red cherry and currant flavors flow in a medium-bodied package with nicely grained tannins.
 Finishes with licorice and cut wildflowers.